- Place where the work was made

 In the 'wuwu' year four days before the Chongyang [a festival on the ninth day of September according to the lunar calendar], as a guest in the Qu Zhu Sui Yuan Studio in Haishang [ie Shanghai]

 Wu Changshuo at the age of seventy-five.

-Hanging on the wall,
+Hanging on the wall for self appreciation,

 ‘The Asian Collections: Art Gallery of New South Wales’. pg.166.